Yoctol/bottender/docs/migrating-v1.md

 MESSENGER_VERIFY_TOKEN=
 ```

-After changes above, your `index.js` file only focus on bot logic:
+And your `index.js` file can focus on the core logic of the bot:

 ```js
 // index.js